sharara6/WhatsApp-Clone/README.md

 ## Usage

 - Sign up or log in using your email and password.
-- Add contacts and start chatting in real-time.
-- Send messages, images, and other media.
+- Send and accept friend requests to connect with others.
-- Create group chats and manage participants.
-- Receive notifications for new messages.
+- Start chatting in real-time after becoming friends.

 ## Deployment

 ### Azure
 1. Deploy frontend and backend services to Azure App Service.
 2. Use Azure Monitor for application performance tracking.
-3. Configure Azure PostgreSQL, Redis, and MongoDB.
+3. Configure Azure PostgreSQL, Redis, MongoDB, and MQTT.
 4. Set up environment variables in Azure.

 ## License